 Welcome to my professional site, here you will find information about my education, research, and teaching.
-Since 2017 I am the Director of the Office of Latino and Latin American Studies and Associate Professor of Sociology, both at the University of Nebraska at Omaha.
+Since 2017 I am the Director of the Office of Latino/Latin American Studies and Associate Professor of Sociology in the Department of Sociology and Anthropology, both at the University of Nebraska at Omaha.

-I have a PhD in Sociology and History (Michigan State University, 2012).
-Dissertation Reviews Online published in 2013 an online review of my dissertation titled Chilean Migration to USA since 1950.
+I hold a Ph.D. in Sociology and History (Michigan State University, 2012).
+In 2013, Dissertation Reviews Online published an online review of my dissertation titled Chilean Migration to USA since 1950.
 I also earned a Master in Political Sciences and International Relations from Pontificia Universidad Católica de Chile (2007) and a Master of Arts in Sociology from Michigan State University (2007).
 I received my undergraduate in Sociology from Universidad de Chile (2002).

-My general research interests concerns International Migration within the Americas in a comparative-historical perspective.
+My general research interests concern International Migration within the Americas from a comparative-historical perspective.
 Between 2013 and 2015 I was a Visiting Assistant Professor in the Center for Integrative Studies in Social Science at Michigan State University.
-Between Michigan and Nebraska I spent two years (August of 2015 to August of 2017 ) in Santiago, Chile.
+Between Michigan and Nebraska, I spent two years (August 2015 to August 2017 ) in Santiago, Chile.
 There, I was a faculty member in the Escuela de Sociología at Universidad Diego Portales (UDP) and Director of UDP’s Observatorio de Desigualdades between 2016 and 2017.
-For one semester in 2017 I was also a faculty member in the Departamento de Sociología at Universidad Alberto Hurtado.
+For one semester in 2017, I was also a faculty member in the Departamento de Sociología at Universidad Alberto Hurtado.
 While residing permanently in Omaha, Nebraska I am still connected with Chile.
 I am an adjunct researcher at the Centre for Social Conflict and Cohesion Studies and an associated researcher at the Instituto de Investigación en Ciencias Sociales and the Observatorio de Desigualdades.

-If you want more information, please read the last update of my CV (April 2020) or visit my official UNO profile page.
-You can read some of my publications at UNO Bepress, Academia.edu or through ORCID at 0002-6596-7154.
+If you want more information, please read the last update of my CV (July 2022) or visit my official UNO profile page.
+You can read some of my publications at UNO Bepress, Academia.edu, or through ORCID at 0002-6596-7154.